jannishuebl/orchparty/README.md

 ## License

-The gem is available as open source under the terms of the [GNU Lesser General Public License v3.0](http://www.gnu.de/documents/lgpl-3.0.en.html).
+The gem is available as opensource project under the terms of the [GNU Lesser General Public License v3.0](http://www.gnu.de/documents/lgpl-3.0.en.html).